 We know that African-American families have experienced particularly poignant historical and systemic disenfranchisement across economic, education, health & social sectors.
 Therefore, although Black families possess the capability (i.e. ability to advocate) to hold schools accountable for providing more racially just learning environments their capacity (e.g., time and resources) to do so has been systematically reduced since their arrival to this country.
-Despite and likely due to these realities Black families are the most engaged, motivated, and capable group to encourage American schools to use clear measures for the interpersonal racial injustice Black youth experience in school.
+Despite and likely due to these realities Black families are the most engaged, motivated, and capable group to encourage our public education system to use clear and transparent measures in addressing the interpersonal racial injustice Black youth experience in school.

 Our data platform allows for tracking incidents of racial hate and bias against children of color at the school and district level.
 To spur user engagement and parent activism, we partner with local organizations that are deeply embedded within their communities to mobilize families of color to collect this data.
 Families are then trained to use our platform to encourage their schools to adopt policies and practices that will limit the amount of daily racial injustices-extreme and micro-students of color experience.
 In doing this we learn directly from the people were designing for.